ashokchhetri7/self-discover/README.md

    ```

-## You can also see that in the Streamlit also
+## You can also see that in the Streamlit

    ```
    python streamlit run app.py